torgeirl/tradingpost-errbot/README.md

 ![Docker](https://github.com/torgeirl/tradingpost-errbot/workflows/Docker/badge.svg)

 ## Overview
-A simple Magic: the Gathering bot, implemented as an Errbot plugin and deployed with Kubernetes.
+A simple Magic: the Gathering bot for Slack, implemented as an Errbot plugin and deployed with Kubernetes.

 ## Deployment (kubectl)
 Save your bot's Slack token and the username(s) of the bot's admin(s) as secrets: